raesene/container-security-site/attackers/container_breakout_vulnerabilities.md

 - [CVE-2022-0811](https://www.crowdstrike.com/blog/cr8escape-new-vulnerability-discovered-in-cri-o-container-engine-cve-2022-0811/) - Vulnerability in setting sysctls in k8s/OpenShift manifests allows for container breakout.
 Linked post has full PoC details.

 ## Docker CVEs

+- [CVE-2024-23653](https://snyk.io/blog/cve-2024-23653-buildkit-grpc-securitymode-privilege-check/) - missing privilege check in Docker BuildKit allowing for container escape when building an image using a malicious Dockerfile or upstream image (i.e. when using FROM)
+- [CVE-2024-23651](https://snyk.io/blog/cve-2024-23651-docker-buildkit-mount-cache-race/) - race condition in Docker BuildKit allowing for container escape when building an image using a malicious Dockerfile or upstream image (i.e. when using FROM)
 - [CVE-2021-21284](https://github.com/moby/moby/security/advisories/GHSA-7452-xqpj-6rpc) - When using user namespaces, a user with some access to the host filesystem can modify files which they should not have access to.
+- [CVE-2019-14271](https://unit42.paloaltonetworks.com/docker-patched-the-most-severe-copy-vulnerability-to-date-with-cve-2019-14271/) - An issue in the implementation of the Docker "cp" command can lead to full container escape when exploited by an attacker

 ## Kubernetes CVES
 - [CVE-2021-25741](https://groups.google.com/g/kubernetes-security-announce/c/nyfdhK24H7s) - race condition in when using hostPath volumes allows for privileged access to host filesystem